cloudfoundry/diego-release/README.md

 `require_ssl` is `true`, the operator must generate SSL certificates and keys for the etcd server and its clients.

+SSL can also be enabled between etcd peers.
+To enable this feature, the `diego.etcd.peer_require_ssl` property must be set to `true` and peer certificates and keys must be generated for the cluster.
+The CA, server certificate, and server key across may be shared between the client and peer configurations if desired.

 NOTE: SSL support is in development at this time.
 We do not recommend enabling TLS between etcd peers until we adopt etcd-2.1.x as etcd-2.0.x exhibits several issues in a TLS enabled cluster.